-In an emergency situation when neither battery will start the engine the select switch allows you to combine the power of both batteries by selecting BOTH.
-The switch must be returned to either the #1 or #2 position after the engine is started to allow each battery to be charged.
-Alternate use of battery switch between battery #1 and #2.
+In an emergency situation when neither battery will start the engine(s) the select switches allow you to combine the power of both batteries by selecting BOTH.
+The switches should be returned to either the #1 or #2 position after the engines are started to allow each battery to be charged.